 Special Note: Before you adjust for a subluxation, check the elbow position from a side view of the body.
 The elbow should be positioned NEUTRAL or slightly ANTERIOR to the body, but not behind the body.
-If the elbow is too far back, rotate the belt so the hip pad covers the ASIS and redo steps 3-4 if necessary.
+If the elbow is too far back, redo steps 3-4 to move the hip pad forward on the belt.
 Bringing the elbow slightly forward (i.e. slight shoulder flexion) will help ensure that the humeral head is properly aligned in the glenohumeral joint when you lift the humerus to minimize the subluxation.